Johnny-Freeman/windowshop/lib_python_sample/README.md

+BEAR
+	Demonstrates low level socket ability.
+Written and deployed in REST-like envronments to allow network requests between data applications.

 FRAMEWORK - "framework"

-	General user library wrote to handle tread/process, time, object creation.
+	General user library wrote to experiment with tread/process handling.
 Written for Python 2.7.

-	FRAMEWORK is intented to showcase my understanding of using non-blocking methods and python imports.
+	FRAMEWORK is depreciated and is intented to display 27 capabilities.
+Techniques are depreciated.

 DINGO - Dingo_MKII